 Place a spirit level onto a baking tray, on an oven shelf.
-These cookers are fitted with adjustable feet which will allow you to adjust the height of the appliance until it is level.
-The adjustable feet are at the rear of the cooker.
+These cookers are fitted with leveling feet and lock nuts at the front, and adjustable wheels at the rear.
+The wheel height can be adjusted using a screwdriver via the hexagonal hole in the front plinth.